“There is nothing truer in this world than the love of a good dog.” – Mira Grant

 - Higher levels of resilience

-- Gives meaning to one’s life
+- Giving meaning to one’s life

-- Pets make us feel needed
+- Making us feel needed

 Community Health Benefits

 Research has shown that owning a pet can benefit the whole community.
 Pet owners are more likely to acknowledge and greet neighbors in the street.
-What better way to get to know your neighbors than to chat while walking your dog.
+What better way to get to know your neighbors than to chat while walking your dog?
 They are adorable and make a great conversation piece.